The Ohio Erie Trail Adventure (OETA)

 SAG (Support and Gear):

-The tour is fully supported with a luggage/bike vehicle, mechanic, and Outdoor Pursuits staff.
+The tour is fully supported by a luggage/bike vehicle, mechanic, and Outdoor Pursuits staff.
 Participants only need to carry what they will need for the day.
 Support stops are about every 15 miles with water and snacks.

 Weather Considerations